Unleash/unleash/website/docs/api/internal/internal-backstage-api.md

 `GET http://unleash.host.com/internal-backstage/prometheus`

-Unleash uses prometheus internally to collect metrics.
+Unleash uses Prometheus internally to collect metrics.
 These are available on the given url if the `serverMetrics` option is enabled (default=true).

+Note that it's not recomended to expose Prometheus metrics to the public.
+You should therefore drop all external access to `/internal-backstage/*` on the network layer to keep your instance secure.

 [Read more about Prometheus](https://prometheus.io/)